Procedures and Fees

 For those contracting for obituaries in advance of death, a final draft is provided as an email attachment or on a disk.

-Above instructions apply to Pet Tributes as well, although these stories are completed in a much shorter time*.
+The above instructions apply to Pet Tributes as well, although those stories are completed in a much shorter time*.

-Précis charges $50 per hour to craft an original obituary with a $50 advance.
+Précis charges $50 per hour to craft an original obituary with $75 for the first hour of prep.
 Depending on the length and degree of detail, a final obituary (600 to 1,000 words) averages between $250 and $350, including hosting on our website.
 (See Price Comparison below.)
 Fees for by-line obits from outside contributors begin at $100.
-Reduced rates may apply to Précis’ mortuary clients, and tributes to those killed in service to our country are 100% free.
+Tributes to those killed in service to our country are 100% free.

 Pet Tributes range from $50 to $100